laravel/docs/session.md

         //
     }

 To determine if an item is not present in the session, you may use the `missing` method.
-The `missing` method returns `true` if the item is `null` or if the item is not present:
+The `missing` method returns `true` if the item is not present:

     if ($request->session()->missing('users')) {
         //